Craig Okerstrom-Lang, RLA, ASLA

 Since starting our firm in 1990, we have designed and had built many different types and sizes of landscapes for our residential clients.
 It’s surprisingly easy to make little changes to your garden that will have a big impact.
 Simply adding a small structure like a garden arbor is a great way to add another dimension to your garden.
 We also design for commercial and institutional clients.
 While the larger projects pay the bills, so to speak, and these residential projects are typically lower in scope and budget, they are frequently challenging to get built for our clients, and the impressive difference between before and after justifies the effort.
 For some of these smaller projects, we complete them on a fixed fee, design-build basis.
 I get out there with my assistants and subcontractors and we get […]

 We began working with our clients when they purchased what remained of an original dairy farm house and working barns in Richmond, MA in 2010.
 The former farmhouse was now a 2-unit apartment building and the milk house and large barn were in stable condition.
 We worked closely with our clients, Ken and Cathy, to create a master plan for improving the property over a 10-year period.
 That way, as funds allow, different projects can be built from an agreed upon plan.
 Features included in their plan:

 OL Ltd of Built & Designed Projects Update January 2017 This is a sampling some of our built and designed projects that are not on our Web page yet or in this detail.
 Private Residence, Monterey, MA OL Ltd on A/E Team led by Pamela Sandler, Architect Plus, Surveyor, Civil Engineer, Structural Engineer.
-Interior Designer OL Ltd collaborated with Architect and clients for all site and landscape projects before construction began including master plan, site and landscape designed projects from master plan.
-We completed the Permits required from the Monterey Conservation Commission including Scenic Mountains Act and RFD for work […]
+Interior Designer OL Ltd collaborated with Architect and clients for all site and landscape projects before construction began including master plan, site and landscape design projects from the master plan.
+We completed the Permits required from the Monterey Conservation Commission including Scenic Mountains Act and RFD for […]